 The word itself is coined from a combination of the term “deep learning” and “fake”.

-“Deep learning” refers to a particular type of artificial intelligence (AI) — a neural network — and its ability to perform analytical and physical tasks without human intervention.
+“Deep learning” refers to a particular type of artificial intelligence (AI) — a neural network — and its ability to perform analytical and physical tasks on large data sets without human intervention.
 In other words, the artificial intelligence is able to learn and process large amounts of data in a short amount of time, adapt to change, and do things without much of a user’s effort.

 Deep learning is a subset of machine learning, which is itself a subset of AI technology that enables computer systems to learn without users having to direct it closely.